thomasWeise/oa/metaheuristics/randomSampling/README.md

 In order to understand what kind of solution qualities we can expect, we hence have to run it a couple of times and compute result statistics.
 We therefore execute our program [23&nbsp;times](https://thomasweise.github.io/moptipy/moptipy.examples.jssp.html#moptipy.examples.jssp.experiment.EXPERIMENT_RUNS).
 [@tbl:singleRandomSampleJSSP] lists the summary statistics of this little experiment.
+All its statistics used are described in detail in [@sec:statisticalMetrics].
-At this point, I suggest to read [@sec:statisticalMeasures], where we describe which statistical measures exist to summarize experimental results.
+At this point, I also suggest to read [@sec:statisticalMeasures], where we describe which statistical measures exist to summarize experimental results as well as their benefits and drawbacks.
 Here, we use four types of simple statistics, namely:

 1. The minimum and maximum denote best and worst results.